jphill01/HACSim.R/README.md

 # HACSim #

 HACSim (**H**aplotype **A**ccumulation **Sim**ulator) is a novel algorithm written in R for the simulation of haplotype accumulation curves.
 It can be employed to determine required sample sizes for DNA barcoding, specifically pertaining to recovery of total haplotype variation that may exist for a given species.

 Most DNA barcoding studies conducted to date suggest sampling between 5-10 individuals per species due to reseach costs.
 However, it has been shown that low sample sizes can greatly underestimate haplotype diversity for geograpically-widespread taxa.
 The present algorithm is in place to more accurately determine sample sizes that are needed to uncover all putative haplotypes that may exist for a given species.
 Implications of such an approach include accelerating the construction and growth of DNA barcode reference libraries for species of interest within the Barcode of Life Data Systems (BOLD; http://v4.boldsystems.org/).

 Within the simulation algorithm, species haplotypes are treated as distinct character labels (1, 2, ...), where 1 denotes the most frequent haplotype, 2 denotes the second-most frequent haplotype, and so forth.
 The algorithm then randomly samples species haplotype labels in an iterative fashion, until all unique haplotypes have been observed.
 The idea is that levels of species haplotypic variation that are currently catalogued in BOLD can serve as proxies for total haplotype diversity that may exist for a given species.

+Molecular loci besides DNA barcode genes (5'-COI, rbcL/matK, ITS regions) can be used with HACSim (*e.g.*, cyt*b*).
+As well, sequence databases other than BOLD can be targeted.

 HACSim comprises four main functions: